maniospas/smoll/docs/std.md

 ```rust
 add(new FLOATS, float v1, vec) -> (mut vec) with effects FLOATS
 ```
+Level of abstraction:

-Levels of abstraction: 2 to 7 (0 are builtins or raw C code, 1 calls those, etc.)
+1 to 7 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors: